 The growth of various electronic payment instruments and the reduction of cash payments mean a much higher transaction volume that AML technology systems should monitor.
 If financial institutions choose to scan these data to be monitored manually, this will be incredibly time-consuming and error-prone, adversely affecting the customer experience.
 Besides, if your competitors prefer this software in the digital world we live in, they can leave you behind.
 At this point, transaction monitoring becomes inevitable for your company because the scanning performed by a person may not be as consistent as the scanning performed by software.
-The scanning done by man is interrupted, efficiency decreases, errors occur.
+The scanning done by man is interrupted, efficiency decreases, and errors occur.
 In contrast, thanks to AML transaction monitoring, you can scan multiple data sources, ensure maximum efficiency, and create fully accurate analytics.

 Regulators ask for evidence that the software proactively recognizes suspicious transactions, which leads to the correct presentation of suspicious activity reports (SAR).
 Transaction Monitoring can help companies provide evidence to regulators, auditors, and other stakeholders about the program's operation.
 According to the manual published by FATF, Transaction Monitoring has an important place in the AML system.
 When this is the case, those who control the scans manually are encouraged to use Transaction Monitoring software.
 As a result, regulators want to see that financial services firms monitor all transactions using a software solution and ask for evidence that AML compliance programs are working effectively.
-For companies, the need to Transaction Monitoring programs' processes is becoming increasingly necessary to help reduce costs and increase efficiency.
+For companies, the need for Transaction Monitoring programs' processes are becoming increasingly necessary to help reduce costs and increase efficiency.

 Benefıts Of AML Transaction Monitoring

 As we mentioned above, Transaction Monitoring in AML has many advantages and, of course, many benefits: